AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Tooltips.md

 * `start`
 * `end`

-In this sample a formatting function is used to display a different tooltip text for parent and child [resources](../Resource_Chart#periods_and_resources).
+In this sample a formatting function is used to display different tooltips for parent and child [resources](../Resource_Chart#periods_and_resources).
 For example, the value of a custom field `disc_space` is shown only for child resources.

 A special context field `item` and the {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} method of the [Tree Data Model](../Working_with_Data/Tree_Data_Model) are used to get the number of the current data item's children.